 Multiple wind farms within the project area might cause cumulative barrier effects on large soaring birds (e.g. Cabrera-Cruz & Villegas-Patraca 2016).
-However, as given in Chapter 4.3.4.3.4, the project area is not of particular importance for large soaring birds during autumn migration.
+However, as given in Chapter 4.3.4.3.4, the project area is only of general, but not of particular (i.e. above-average) importance for large soaring birds during autumn migration.
 Single birds or flock of birds might take a detour to avoid wind farms or might gain height to cross areas at altitudes well above turbine height.
 As only a small number of birds will be affected, cumulative barrier effects are unlikely to cause significant effects on populations of target species.

-In addition, birds migrating in southwestern direction, i.e. one of the preferred flight directions in autumn (see for instance Map 4.3), might not consider multiple wind farms as one obstacle, because FiT-plots are located at distances of more than 1 km to each other.
-Because of the remaining space between individual FiT-plots, birds will find sufficient space to safely migrate between plots (see Map 5.2; if not simply migrating above wind farms).
+In addition, birds migrating in southwestern direction, i.e. one of the preferred flight directions in autumn (see for instance Map 4.3), might not consider multiple wind farms as one obstacle, because Wind project-plots are located at distances of more than 1 km to each other.
+Because of the remaining space between individual Wind project-plots, birds will find sufficient space to safely migrate between plots (see Map 5.2; if not simply migrating above wind farms).